 However, not to worry!
 Here, we tell you how you can prepare yourself so you can ace this exam.

 Sure, aim for that perfect score.
-But you must keep it in mind that it is not necessary that you will get that perfect 340 or a 6 in the 3 sections.
+But you must keep it in mind that you don’t need to get that perfect 340 or a 6 in the 3 sections.
 Usually, we all tend to aim for 100%, try and give our best to achieve a score somewhere near that.
 So, the first thing to keep in mind is that you need to be practical and be open to the idea of losing a few marks.

 You should know the probability of you getting anywhere near the perfect score by analyzing how good you are at quick calculations, or reading, or have been teaching students.